OctopusDeploy/blog/blog/2022-11/using-hashicorp-vault-with-octopus-deploy/index.md

 ---
 title: Using HashiCorp Vault with Octopus
-description: Introducing new step templates to allow secrets stored in HashiCorp Vault to be used in deployments or runbooks.
+description: Introducing step templates that allow secrets stored in HashiCorp Vault to be used in deployments or runbooks.
 author: mark.harrison@octopus.com
 visibility: public
-published: 2022-11-24-1400
+published: 2022-11-21-1400
 metaImage: blogimage-hashiecorpvaultintergration-2022.png
 bannerImage: blogimage-hashiecorpvaultintergration-2022.png
 bannerImageAlt: Using HashiCorp Vault with Octopus Deploy